isacben/picoboy-dev/README.md

 ### For the MVP

-- [x] Order a Game Boy Pocket shell.
+- [x] Order a Game Boy Color shell.
-- [ ] Look for a display that fits on a Game Boy Pocket shell.
+- [x] Look for a display that fits on a Game Boy Color shell.
 - [ ] Design a PCB based on the Gaboze Pocail (see [Similar projects](#similar-projects))
 - [ ] List MVP components
 - [ ] Order display